Let’s talk everyday carry.

 Heavy stuff?
 Maybe—but it has to be said.

 So practice situational awareness.
 Avoid places where trouble might start.
 Leave a light on when you’re not home and invest in a good alarm system—or a dog.
 Keep your car insurance up to date and have a fire extinguisher in your home.
-In sort—take the steps you need to keep yourself safe: carry, and carry daily.
+In short—take the steps you need to keep yourself safe: carry, and carry daily.

 And one final note before we close.
 We live in troubled political times.
 If you’re going to carry—particularly if you’re going to carry openly—you need to be on your best behavior.
 You’re an ambassador for all of us who support the 2nd Amendment.
 Be polite—even if they’re being a jerk.
 Keep your cool, and show the world that responsible citizens, well armed, are a tool for peace and freedom.